LegioN2004/Programs/C++/A2Z-DSA/1.1-Basics/README.md

 ### Conditionals

 - We have the basic if-else statements here, where we have the `if` and `else` conditions but it is not mandatory to have an `else` block.
-  - But we can also use `if` and more `ifs` and as such it will also work, but there'll be more memory usage since all the `ifs` will run again and again, This is where `else ifs`.
-By using `else-if` the code will not run again and again once the `if` condition or the `else-if` satisfies and as such we'll not have more than
+  - But we can also use `if` and more `ifs` and as such it will also work, but there'll be more memory usage since all the `ifs` will run again and again, This is where `else ifs` come.
+By using `else-if` the code will not run again and again once the `if` condition or the `else-if` satisfies the code will stop then and there thereby reducing memory usage and executing everything properly
+    - Now in the better grading program we have seen that instead of using if we are using else if which is much better and efficient but after the conditions are a little absurd since we are checking for less that 25 and again for the next, checking for more than 25 and less than 45.
+This is not necessary because if it is less than 25 and it is less that 44 then obviously it'll be between the both of them.
+So we can remove this unnecessary condition.
+Same goes for the rest of them so we can remove the unnecessary condition.
+  - nested if else: